-The “2019 Annual Report on Reading and Reading Ability in Taiwan” is released on March 1.
+The “2019 Annual Report on Reading Atmosphere and Reading Engagement in Taiwan” is released on March 1.
 It analyzes the public’s reading engagement and readinginterests in 2019, as well as the most borrowed books frompublic libraries.
 Using library operation statistics analysis was done onpublic reading ability, and cities with outstanding performances were commended.

 The public’s loveof going to public libraries did not decrease in 2019.
 The public responded very favorably to library services, with eachreading engagement metric seeing a large increase.
 The number of patrons using public libraries throughout the island surpassed 100 million for the first time.
 The number of patrons borrowing books increased to 22.95 million.
 Atotal of 81.3 million volumes were checked out during the year.
 All of these are higher than 2018 (persons visiting libraries increased 22.83 million, a 24.82% increase; persons borrowing books increased 1.28 million, a 5.9% increase; number of books borrowed increased 3.39 million volumes, a 4.35% increase).
 It also showed the reading power of the digital era in terms of e-reading;e-books borrowed increased 810,000 volumes, a 46.55% increase.
 This was the highest increase ofany metric.
 These show the amazing results of efforts by the Ministry of Education and public libraries to promote foundational reading habits among the public.

 In looking at overall reading interests in 2019, Works related tolanguage and literature continue to be a favorite of the public.
 In terms ofbooks borrowed, top picks for this year are no longer limited to kung fu novels, butalso include other topics, such as spiritual growth and historical books.
 This diversification in reading tastes is a welcome development.